 V’s whole attire is based on the style of the Jacobean era, which includes a cape and pilgrim-style hat.
 He also only uses very regal knives for weapons, which he knows how to use both effectively and elegantly, which adds another touch of class.
 His now iconic mask is the cherry on top of this hero.
 It’s modelled after Guy Fawkes’ face and the theatre masks of comedy and tragedy.
 I was aware of it even before I read the book (which was also prior to the film), which demonstrates its impact.
 Once coupled with the clever, catchy title, you can see why the mask has become a cultural icon that has come to represent rebellion against any oppressive regime.
 Just recently, I was an Extra in a scene that was a squat/protest and many of us were handed a V mask to wear.

-I just went to a Halloween party in full V attire (not off the rack, I mean the lowest level of cosplay) and the reactions that I received to it were overwhelming.
+I also just went to a Halloween club night in full V attire (not off the rack, I mean the lowest level of cosplay) and the reactions that I received to it were overwhelming.
 I’m talking about selfies, people buying me drinks and making a point to come up to me to gush about how much they loved it and the film.
 My girlfriend said it was like being with a celebrity for the evening and I attribute this to both the amazing character and his aesthetic.
 “Ideas are bulletproof” is even spray painted on the side of my building.
 These are just some of the ways that this film constantly permeates real life.
 For a recent, very suitable example in the press, take a look at the coverage of the protests against the ban on masks in Hong Kong and you’ll see photos of whole groups of people adopting V’s face.

 Possibly the most famous use of the mask is by the hacktivist group Anonymous but now seems to be present in protests of any kind, it’s this generation’s version of the Che Guevara poster.
 The story of Guy Fawkes is common knowledge on this side of the Atlantic.
 The rhyme that serves as an introduction to the film is something that you’ve known since as far back as you can remember.
 However, it’s perhaps not something that you’ve really considered at length and this serves as an analogy for the whole narrative.
 A big part of the blame for this dismal society has to fall on the public because it’s their apathy that has allowed the few to gain so much power over the many.
 As V puts it in his eloquent pirate broadcast to the masses: